Battle of Baghak: Evacuation and retreat

 Casualties were evacuated throughout the afternoon, with further smaller engagements killing one NDS soldier and wounding one other.
 One Afghan civilian and one Afghan National Police officer were also wounded.
-Most of the casualties were evacuated by two United States Air Force HH-60 Pavehawks of the 83rd Expeditionary Rescue Squadron, call signs Pedro 83 and Pedro 84, from the CCP at 14:26 hours.
+Most of the casualties were evacuated by two United States Air Force Sikorsky HH-60 Pave Hawks of the 83rd Expeditionary Rescue Squadron, call signs Pedro 83 and Pedro 84, from the CCP at 14:26 hours.
 Lance Corporal Pralli Durrer was treated in the back of a NZLAV, but later died en route to hospital in aboard Pedro 83.
 The last two remaining New Zealand casualties were winched off the high ground by Pedro 83 at 15:58 hours.
 During this sequence, Pedro 83 was engaged from about 100 meters away by 5 insurgents.
 Pedro 83 and Pedro 84 successfully destroyed the enemy position with approximately 600 rounds of .50 cal ammunition.
-At 16:05 hours, a US Air Force F/A-18 Super Hornet reported seeing a group of 16 insurgents moving east away from the contact site carrying their dead and wounded.
+At 16:05 hours, a US Navy F/A-18 Super Hornet reported seeing a group of 16 insurgents moving east away from the contact site carrying their dead and wounded.

 At 19:30, the New Zealand forces regrouped at the CCP and began their withdrawal back to Forward Patrol Base Do Abe and Company Outpost Romeo.
 They arrived back at 04:30 hours 5 August 2012.